kedro-org/kedro/docs/source/data/kedro_io.md

 Full notation allows you to specify a dictionary with the full underlying dataset definition _except_ the following arguments:
 * The argument that receives the partition path (`filepath` by default) - if specified, a `UserWarning` will be emitted stating that this value will be overridden by individual partition paths
-* `credentials` key - specifying it will result in a `DataSetError` being raised; dataset credentials should be passed into the `credentials` argument of the `PartitionedDataset` rather than the underlying dataset definition - see the section below on [partitioned dataset credentials](#partitioned-dataset-credentials) for details
+* `credentials` key - specifying it will result in a `DatasetError` being raised; dataset credentials should be passed into the `credentials` argument of the `PartitionedDataset` rather than the underlying dataset definition - see the section below on [partitioned dataset credentials](#partitioned-dataset-credentials) for details
-* `versioned` flag - specifying it will result in a `DataSetError` being raised; versioning cannot be enabled for the underlying datasets
+* `versioned` flag - specifying it will result in a `DatasetError` being raised; versioning cannot be enabled for the underlying datasets

 #### Partitioned dataset credentials